Here’s a sad story that happens sometimes:

 - Pressure engineering: there are two forms of software development, incrementalism and radicalism. in this case, the product team has already established that an incremental approach with existing platform won’t work.
 So, it’s time to get radical.
 What’s it going to take to solve the Y problem?
 Can they build something targeted fast enough to satisfy the unhappy customers that are now on the line?

 - Pressure sales: they say good sales people are coin-operated, which means they’re experts at compensation plan optimization.
-If you want X to sell instead of Y, pay your sales people to sell X and don’t pay them for Y. It can be more challenging to avoid compensating X sold as if it were a Y, so the answer here is often some form of punitive response.
-Those have costs in terms of morale, so clear communication of expectations is critical.
-Most importantly, if you want partnership sales to happen, then you must pay your sales people to sell the partner product.
+If you want X to sell instead of Y, pay your sales people to sell X and don’t pay them for Y. It can be more challenging to avoid compensating X sold as if it were a Y, so the (wrong) answer here is often some form of punitive response.
+If that is done, it has costs in terms of morale, so clear communication of expectations is critical.
+A better response, if you want partnership sales to happen, then you must pay your sales people to sell the partner product.
 Add them to your price book.

 - Exit the market entirely: the most radical solution of all is to give up on X and Y altogether.
 Sell the business unit, spin off a wholly owned subsidiary, or just announce EOL and stop investment.
 There’s something to say for this approach: it maintains focus on other business.
 If that other business is still growing into a much greater potential than is currently recognized, expanding horizontally into other markets might have been a mistake that you’re better off stopping.
 Of course, this is completely not-an-option unless X or Y are irrelevant to the main business.